-The first time we leaned our bikes against the side of a typical soda twenty years ago and saw the mystery phrase “batido – ¢80, con leche ¢100″ followed by a list of what our phrasebook told us were mostly fruits – maracuya, piña, papaya, guanábana, mango, cas, tamarindo, chan, mora, horchata, fresa – we had no idea we were headed for nirvana.
+The first time we leaned our bikes against the side of a typical soda twenty five years ago and saw the mystery phrase “batido – ¢80, con leche ¢100” followed by a list of what our phrasebook told us were mostly fruits – maracuya, piña (pineapple), papaya, guanábana, mango, cas, tamarindo, chan, mora (blackberry), horchata, fresa (strawberry) – we had no idea we were headed for nirvana.

-We first discovered the beverages that were found on every menu in every soda, cafe or restaurant no matter how tiny or out of the way over twenty years ago.
+We had discovered the beverages that appear on every menu in every soda, cafe or restaurant no matter how tiny or out of the way.

 We sat at that little soda and drank three in a row trying a new flavor on each round.
-Possibly the only reason we got back on the road was because the waiter laughed at us and promised us we’d find these fruit fantasies everywhere.
-He didn’t lie.
+Possibly the only reason we got back on our bicycles was because the waiter laughed at us and promised us we’d find these fruit fantasies everywhere we rode — he didn’t lie.

 We fueled over 4,500 km bicycling with as many as a dozen a day.